Binarity as the Origin of Long Secondary Periods in Red Giant Stars

-We crossmatched our sample of LSP variables to the Near-Earth Object WISE Reactivation Mission \citep[NEOWISE-R;][]{mainzer2014} archive using a matching radius of 6~arcsec and we found counterparts for 89\% objects.
-The NEOWISE-R light curves cover the time span of six years (2013--2019) and were obtained in two bands: W1 and W2.
-We decided not to include the photometry from the WISE primary mission (2010--2011), because we noticed that both datasets are not always compatible for individual stars, in particular there are magnitude shifts which would be difficult to account for.
+We crossmatched our sample of LSP variables to the Near-Earth Object WISE Reactivation Mission \citep[NEOWISE-R;][]{mainzer2014} archive using a matching radius of $6''$ and we found counterparts for 89\% of objects.
+The NEOWISE-R light curves cover a time span of six years (2013--2019) and were obtained in two bands: W1 and W2.
+We decided not to include the photometry from the WISE primary mission (2010--2011), because we noticed that both datasets are not always compatible for individual stars, in particular there are magnitude shifts that would be difficult to account for.

 The NEOWISE-R data points for a typical star are distributed over about 12 epochs at intervals of six months.
 Each epoch consists of 10--24 single-exposure observations obtained within one to a few days.
 We converted these individual measurements into fluxes, averaged (with outlier rejection) within each epoch, and converted back to the magnitude scale.
-As a result, we obtained W1 and W2 light curves containing typically 12 points (median value), however about 2000 of LSP variables, mostly in the LMC, have much better-sampled light curves, consisting of several dozen or even over 100 points.
+As a result, we obtained W1 and W2 light curves containing typically 12 points (median value); however, about 2000 LSP variables, mostly in the LMC, have much-better-sampled light curves, consisting of several dozen or even over 100 points.